 Dr. Cheryl A. Slattery is a Professor of Reading/Literacy in the Teacher Education Department in the College of Education and Human Services.
-She has been teaching in higher education for twelve years, and previously taught for fifteen years in the Pennsylvania public school system as a sixth-grade teacher, Instructional Support teacher, Reading Recovery teacher, and Reading Specialist.
+She has been teaching in higher education for nineteen years, and previously taught for fifteen years in the Pennsylvania public school system as a sixth-grade teacher, Instructional Support teacher, Reading Recovery teacher, and Reading Specialist.
 She has also worked as a Children and Youth Caseworker.
 In this position, she serviced individual needs of school-aged children and youth requiring out-of-home placement, and their families.
 She created psychosocial reports including goal setting and permanency planning; made regular visits to the resource home and school; developed engagement with biological/legal parents; provided case management services; and conducted regular safety assessments of the children and youth.
-Her research interests include home-school-community partnerships and family literacy, best practices in the classroom, the struggling reader, and school readiness.
+Her research interests include home-school-community partnerships and family literacy, poverty's impact on achievement, school readiness, and the Science of Reading.

 Dr. Samuel Benbow, an Associate Professor of Social Work, throughout the past 25 years of his professional life, has worked consistently and diligently to educate on a local, regional, state, national and international level on topics relevant to social work practice.
 His primary focus has been in areas such as multiculturalism, advocacy for mental health consumers and their families, team building, retention of African American high school students, mentorship, effective communication, crisis management, maximizing success in higher education, and student development in higher education.